bekbull/var-frontend/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).# Movie explorer
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).